-For gram negative bacteria 20 mm against Escherichiae coli and Flavobacterium devorans at 1000 µg/ml; 19 mm against Klebseilla pneumonia at 1000 µg/ml; 15, 16 and 18 mm against Escherichiae coli, Klebseilla pneumonia and Flavobacterium devorans at 500 µg/ml; 12, 11 and 14 mm against Escherichiae coli, Klebseilla pneumonia and Flavobacterium devorans at 250 µg/ml.
+For gram-negative bacteria 20 mm against Escherichia coli and Flavobacterium devorans at 1000 µg/ml; 19 mm against Klebseilla pneumonia at 1000 µg/ml; 15, 16 and 18 mm against Escherichia coli, Klebseilla pneumonia and Flavobacterium devorans at 500 µg/ml; 12, 11 and 14 mm against Escherichia coli, Klebseilla pneumonia and Flavobacterium devorans at 250 µg/ml.
 Plant showing significant activity may be due to the presence of carbohydrate, flavonoids, phenolic groups, saponins, steroids, tannins, terpenoids.
-Among the various microorganisms the ethnolic extract of Hugonia mystax was more active against Bacillus lichenformis.
+Among the various microorganisms, the ethanolic extract of Hugonia mystax was more active against Bacillus lichenformis.

-Increase in concentration of the plant extract showed gradual increase in the zone of inhibition.
-Researchers have already shown that gram positive bacteria are more susceptible towards plant extracts as compared to gram negative bacteria.
-These differences may be attributed to the fact that the cell wall in gram positive bacteria is of single layer whereas cell wall in gram negative bacteria is multilayered structure 15.
+Increase in concentration of the plant extract showed a gradual increase in the zone of inhibition.
+Researchers have already shown that gram-positive bacteria are more susceptible to plant extracts as compared to gram-negative bacteria.
+These differences may be attributed to the fact that the cell wall in gram-positive bacteria is of single layer whereas cell wall in gram-negative bacteria is multilayered structure 15.

-CONCLUSION: Ethanol extract of Hugonia mystax have exhibited antibacterial activity against gram positive as well as gram negative bacteria.
-The presence of phytochemicals such as carbohydrates, flavonoids, phenolic groups, saponins, steroids, tannins and terpenoids were major constituents in Hugonia mystax may acknowledge the medicinal property of this plant.
-This antibacterial activity would support the folk therapy of bacterial infections and it can be used in alternative system of medicine.
+CONCLUSION: Ethanol extract of Hugonia mystax have exhibited antibacterial activity against gram-positive as well as gram-negative bacteria.
+The presence of phytochemicals such as carbohydrates, flavonoids, phenolic groups, saponins, steroids, tannins, and terpenoids were major constituents in Hugonia mystax may acknowledge the medicinal property of this plant.
+This antibacterial activity would support the folk therapy of bacterial infections, and it can be used in the alternative system of medicine.